aldendirks/crustfungi/README.md

 # Crust Fungi Website

-Crusts are ubiquitous but often overlooked fungi that have important ecological functions as sapbrobes, parasites, and mycorrhizae.
-CrustFungi.Com is a website dedicated to showcasing the diversity of crust fungi and offering information to help others succesfully identify their specimens.
+Crusts are ubiquitous but often overlooked fungi that have important ecological functions as saprotrophs, parasites, and mycorrhizae.
+CrustFungi.Com is a website dedicated to showcasing the diversity of crust fungi and offering information to help others succesfully identify crust specimens.

 ## Site Navigation

-CrustFungi.Com is organized with site root-relative paths so that handlebars.js works on all html files, no matter there relative location from the handlebars.js file.
+CrustFungi.Com is organized with site root-relative paths so that handlebars.js works on all html files, no matter their relative location from the handlebars.js file.

 ## Naming Things